-“I have sat across from so many parents sitting next to their child in tears saying all of these things,” Bullard says.
-“I have sat across from young women who can no longer finish school because they are unable to recover from what happened.
-I have sat across from young men whose dream of going to medical school, law school, graduate school, etc. is over because they have been found responsible for sexual misconduct and their transcript is forever marked.
-I cannot tell you how many times I have heard ‘I did [fill in the blank - smacked her butt for example] because on TV that's what girls like.’
+“I have sat across from so many parents sitting next to their child in tears saying all of these things,” Bullard says, “I have sat across from young women who can no longer finish school because they are unable to recover from what happened.
+I’ve sat across from young men whose dream of going to medical school, law school, graduate school, etc. is over because they have been found responsible for sexual misconduct and their transcript is forever marked.
+I cannot tell you how many times I have heard ‘I did [fill in the blank – smacked her butt for example] because on TV that’s what girls like.’
 These are not criminal cases/investigations, they are investigations and findings conducted by college campuses.”

 Bullard believes parents and teens can do a better job of preparing for college life by educating themselves on these issues.
 Students should familiarize themselves with their college’s sexual misconduct policy and definition of consent.
 Parents need to talk with their teens about the difference between healthy and unhealthy relationships.

 “For all the parents out there saying, ‘I lived large at college and I turned out okay,’ I would strongly encourage them to recognize that this is a different time with many variables that were not in play back in the day, including social media.”

 Bullard also believes teens could benefit from taking bystander intervention training so they know what to do if they see someone in a potentially dangerous situation.